jalsalam/tblrelations/README.md

 devtools::install_github("jalsalam/tblrelations")
 ```

-(but I don't really recommend it yet!)

 ## Example

-Have you ever been surprised that a left_join resulted in an unexpected cross-join or dropped rows?
+Have you ever been surprised that a left_join resulted in an unexpected cross-join or NA rows?

 ``` r
 pk_ish(dfy, by = "id")